This post may contain affiliate links. Please see our disclosure policy.

 Notes

-This recipe uses 1 cup sugar, which is 1/2 pound, to a total of 1 1/2 cups chopped rhubarb.
-That's a 1:3 ratio by weight.
-Some recipes use as much as a 1:1 ratio, which would be a full 3 cups of sugar (or 2 additional cups of sugar).
-If you'd like a sweeter liqueur, feel free to add more sugar.
+Sugar ratio: This recipe uses 1 cup sugar (1/2 pound) to 1 1/2 pounds chopped rhubarb, a 1:3 ratio by weight.
+Some recipes use as much as 1:1, which would be a full 3 cups of sugar total.
+Sweeten to taste after straining; it’s easier to add than to take away.

 Nutrition